aeternity/aeternity/docs/installation-windows.md

-# Install Aeternity node on Windows using the Windows Subsystem Linux
+# Install Aeternity node on Windows Subsystem for Linux (WSL)

 NOTE: These steps describe the setup for a basic CPU mining configuration.
-      Windows Subsystem Linux has no GPU-passthrough support yet.
+      WSL has no GPU-passthrough support yet.
 Therefore, a native Windows setup will be required to leverage GPU mining.

 ## Prerequisites

-- An up-to-date Windows 10 installation which supports Windows Subsystem linux
+- An up-to-date Windows 10 installation which supports WSL
 - A working Microsoft Store
 - PowerShell (which usually comes with Windows 10)
 - Execution of unsigned PowerShell scripts must be allowed.